 The loans are very simple.
 You go to the website of the lender or speak to them on the telephone.
 You let them know your borrowing needs and give them some of your details.
 They will then come back to you with details of how much you can borrow and how much it will cost.
 This can be a very quick process and if you decide to accept their offer, they will very quickly process your application and you may even find that you get the money that you want within the same day or the day after.

 Small loans like this first came about when it was seen that there was a gap in the market.
 There were many people that had a poor credit record and therefore could not take conventional loans but that needed money.
 They may have had to go to loan sharks or other similar lenders and to avoid them having to do that, short term loan companies came about.
 However, they are available for anyone.
-The fact that they do no credit check, means that it does not matter if you have a poor credit record as this is not checked.
 However, even if you have a good credit record, you can still borrow money, but there may be cheaper options available to you.
 Keep in mind though that whilst they may be branded as no credit check, any reputable lender will always perform a soft search to make sure you are eligible for the loan at hand and that you can actually afford it.
 Defaulting on your agreement is no good for neither you not the lender.

 Whether a loan is a good idea for you, is an important question to ask yourself.
 Before this though you need to think about the following –